-Since 2012, we have been investigating the use of algorithms, automation and computational propaganda in public life.
+Since 2012, we have been investigating the use of algorithms, automation, and computational propaganda in public life.
 Political bots are manipulating public opinion over major social networking applications.
 This project enables a new team of social and information scientists to investigate the impact of automated scripts, commonly called bots, on social media.
-We study both the bot scripts and the people making such bots, and then work with computer scientists to improve the way we catch and stop such bots.
+We study both the bot scripts and the people making such bots, and then work with computer scientists to improve the ways we catch and stop such bots.
 Experience suggests that political bots are most likely to appear during an international crisis, and are usually designed to promote the interests of a government in trouble.
-Political actors have used bots to manipulate conversations, demobilize opposition, and generate false support on popular sites like Twitter and Facebook from the U.S. as well as Sina Weibo from China.
+Political actors have used bots to manipulate conversations, demobilize opposition, and generate false support on popular sites like Twitter, Facebook, and Sina Weibo.

-The first stage of this research is international fieldwork with the political consultants and computer experts who are commissioned to make bots.
-Second, the we are building an original database of political incidents involving bots.
-Finally, the we are using this knowledge to make better tools for detecting political bots when they appear.
-We are doing “real-time” social and information science, and actively disseminating their findings to journalists, industry, and foreign policy experts.
-By developing an a network of experts in political bot detection and an original data set, the researchers will not only have a better understanding of how bots are manipulating social networks but also advance the conversation in the social sciences, computer sciences, and industry about the size of the problem and the possible solutions.
+First, we are conducting international fieldwork with the political consultants and computer experts who are commissioned to make bots.
+Second, we are building an original database of political incidents involving bots.
+Finally, we are using this knowledge to make better tools for detecting political bots when they appear.
+We engage in “real-time” social and information science, actively disseminating our findings to journalists, industry, and foreign policy experts.
+By developing a network of experts in political bot detection and compiling original data sets, our project helps researchers develop a better understanding of how bots are manipulating social networks while advancing the conversation in the social sciences, computer sciences, and industry about the size of the problem and possible solutions.

-You are welcome to explore this website for the latest research findings, our current activities, and our impact.
+You are welcome to explore this website for our latest research findings, current activities, and impact.

-Social media can have an impressive impact on civic engagement and political discourse.
-Yet increasingly we find political actors using digital media and automated scripts for social control.
-Computational propaganda—through bots, botnets, and algorithms—has become one of the most concerning impacts of technology innovation.
+Social media can have an impressive impact on civic engagement and political discourse, yet increasingly we find political actors using digital media and automated scripts for social control.
+Computational propaganda—through bots, botnets, and algorithms—has become one of the most concerning impacts of technological innovation.

 Most social media platforms are slow to address troll and bot activity, so this innovative tool will put ERC research into public service in Europe—and around the world.